Oakland Raiders: Move to Las Vegas (2020–present)

 In late January 2016 billionaire Sheldon Adelson, president and CEO of the Las Vegas Sands Corporation casino empire, proposed a new domed stadium (Allegiant Stadium) in Las Vegas to house the University of Nevada, Las Vegas football team and a possible NFL team.
 Adelson quickly reached out to the Raiders to discuss working together on the new stadium.
 In April 2016, without promising the team would move, Raiders owner Mark Davis met with the Southern Nevada Tourism Infrastructure Committee and pledged $500 million toward Adelson's stadium if public officials agreed to contribute to the stadium.

 A group of investors led by former NFL stars Ronnie Lott and Rodney Peete proposed a new stadium to the City of Oakland in June 2016 as a way to keep the Raiders in the city.

 Nevada's legislature approved a $750 million public subsidy for the proposed domed Las Vegas stadium in October 2016.
 Davis informed his fellow NFL owners that he intended to file for a move to Las Vegas following the end of the season.

-After over 10 years of failure to secure a new stadium in Oakland to replace the decaying Coliseum—whos problems included sewage backups and flooding—and after missing out on Los Angeles, on March 27, 2017, the NFL granted the team permission to move to Las Vegas, Nevada by a 31–1 vote, pending the new Allegiant Stadium's completion.
+After over 10 years of failure to secure a new stadium in Oakland to replace the decaying Coliseum—whose problems included sewage backups and flooding—and after missing out on Los Angeles, on March 27, 2017, the NFL granted the team permission to move to Las Vegas, Nevada by a 31–1 vote, pending the new Allegiant Stadium's completion.
 The Raiders soon announced plans to stay in Oakland until the new stadium was completed in 2020.
 Ground was broken on the new stadium on November 13, 2017.